1-3 September 2020

 |Chair||Markus Woltran||United Nations Office for Outer Space Affairs|

 |Chat moderators||Irmgard Marboe and Codula Steinkogler||University of Vienna, Austria|

 |Emmanuel Pajot||European Association of Remote Sensing Companies (EARSC)|

 |Lori Garver||Earthrise, USA|

 |Nathalie Ricard and Luc St Pierre (United Nations Office for Outer Space Affairs);

 Otto Koudelka (Technical University Graz) and Irmgard Marboe (University of Vienna)

 The working language of the Workshop will be English.
 All participants are required to have good English language skills.

-The United Nations Office for Outer Space Affairs and the Government of Austria are responsible for organising the Symposium.
-It is supported by the European Space Agency, the German Aerospace Centre (DLR), Joanneum Research, NPOC Space Law Austria and the Graz University of Technology.
+The United Nations Office for Outer Space Affairs and Austria are responsible for organising the Symposium.
+It is supported by the Federal Ministry Republic of Austria European and International Affairs, Federal Ministry Republic of Austria Climate Action, Environment, Energy, Mobility, Innovation and Technology, European Space Agency, AUSTROSPACE, the City of Graz, Joanneum Research, University of Vienna and Graz University of Technology.

 The Office of Outer Space Affairs strives to support gender mainstreaming in its programmes and is also committed to ensure a balanced representation from different perspectives.
 Applications from female applicants are particularly encouraged.